PeeBs68/prog_da_project1/README.md

 (move this bit to below somewhere)
-Combining details from both gov.ie and HEA I was able to calculate the average salary across the different regions brokedn down by both industry sector and grade achieved...
+Combining details from both gov.ie and HEA I was able to calculate the average salary across the different regions broken down by both industry sector and grade achieved...

 #### Variable2 - grade
 gov.ie also shows the average salary by grade achieved...